olozano-p/horse-desert-oscar/README.md

-# Horse cart in the desert carrying nuts project
+# Horse cart in the desert carrying nuts

 Project to illustrate the common camel-banana problem, in this case with a horse and nuts, using a simple Deno-based interface.